pan93412/2025/content/en/sponsorship/index.md

 }
 </style>

-## We wish all the sponsors in COSCUP Taiwan 2025 would
+## We wish all the sponsors in COSCUP x RubyConf Taiwan 2025 Taiwan 2025 would

 - Be inspired by new ideas and creativity.
 - Start new collaborative projects.